 Before I say anything about the little quilt, I just have to say that this picture makes me laugh so much.
 That is my three-year-old daughter Tess holding the quilt.
 (If you look really closely you can see the very tips of the kitty ears on her hat sticking up) Why I find the picture so funny is because she was SO proud to get in on the quilt-photo-shoot action.
 I finally made a quilt small enough for her to hold up.
 I'll tell you her little arms went into perfect position first try.
 She has obviously been paying attention when Daddy holds up quilts.
-She has certainly seen him pose more than once, as a Sunday afternoon family drive often includes a stop for a quilt photo.
+She has certainly seen him pose more than once, as a Sunday afternoon family drive often includes a stop for a quilt photo.-

 Anyway, the quilt is a small version of my daughter's Pretty in Pink quilt.
 I made this new one to donate to the local hospital as a neonatal quilt.
 The other night at our guild meeting these little quilts were mentioned.
 They won't be gathered up until April when the guild has a charity work day, but I wanted to make one now.
 I've wanted to make a quilt to donate to a good cause for a while and I thought this was the perfect way to start small.
 The quilt is just 20 by 24 inches.